webhintio/hint/README.md

 This can take a bit so please be patient.

-To know more about the internals of `webhint`, the structure of the project, how to create new hints, collectors, formatters, etc, take a look at the online [contributor guide][contributor guide] (or the [local version][local contributor guide]).
+To learn more about the internals of `webhint`, the structure of the project, how to create new hints, parsers, formatters, etc, take a look at the online [contributor guide][contributor guide] (or the [local version][local contributor guide]).

 ### Contributing to the browser and VS Code extensions

-To know more about how to build only the extensions please check the `CONTRIBUTING.md` files of each one of this packages:
+To learn about how to build one of the extensions please check the `CONTRIBUTING.md` files for each of these packages:

 * [`packages/extension-browser/CONTRIBUTING.md`][contrib browser]
   for the browser extension.